SirLefti/piboy/docs/prototype2/ASSEMBLY.md

 * forearm bulging radius is probably too wide for most arms to be comfortable
 * hole for power switch is pretty tight, might be hard to mount the switch
+* hole for rotary encoder is pretty tight
 * mounting rails for MT3608 is pretty tight
 * display might need additional support from the bottom
 * misplaced stand-offs for NEO-6M
 * malformed stand-offs for DS3231
+* USB ports need a bit more space to the side

 ### Fixes in Prototype 2.1

 * widened hole for power switch for easier mounting
+* widened hole for rotary encoder
 * widened mounting rails for MT3608
 * additional support for display
 * fixed misplaced stand-offs for NEO-6M
 * fixed malformed stand-offs for DS3231
+* more space for USB ports

 ## Building